IJB Planning and Strategies

 • Make reports and information published accessible to people.

-We are currently working towards our next report on Equality Outcomes.
-As part of this work, we are gathering feedback from people with protected characteristics and those that support them, and feedback from our staff.
-We are asking what matters to you and what can be improved.
-We will also look at data on Shetland population to identify needs, as well as looking at a range of information on how protected characteristics, and affects on health and social care needs, outcomes and equality.
+As part of this work, we gather feedback from people with protected characteristics and those that support them, and feedback from our staff.
+We also look at data on Shetland population to identify needs, as well as looking at a range of information on protected characteristics, and affects on health and social care needs, outcomes and equality.

 Shetland Community Planning Partners work together to improve equality.
 The Shetland Community Planning Partners are: Shetland Integration Joint Board (IJB), Shetland Islands Council, NHS Shetland, Shetland College, Schools Service, ZetTrans and Shetland Licensing Board.